thomaswilder/NEMO_activities/QG_Leith/documentation.md

 Lets try and run for a year with monthly mean output.
 - Runs fine without errors.
 - Viscosity output is noisy.

+### 17th April
+Checked the 2D Leith output at year 20, and this looks fine.
+Running this for further 80 years.

+Why is QG Leith noisy?
+- Outputting gradients of vorticity and divergence to see which terms contribute to the 'noise'.